 Empress Elisabeth of Austria (Sisi) spent a large part of her childhood at Possenhofen Castle.
-Lake Starnberg has also become famous beyond Bavaria for the tragic death of King Ludwig II, who drowned under mysterious circumstances near the village of Berg in 1886.
+Starnberger See has also become famous beyond Bavaria for the tragic death of King Ludwig II, who drowned under mysterious circumstances near the village of Berg in 1886.
 Today, a votive chapel and a wooden cross in the lake near the site of the accident commemorate the event.

-King Ludwig II was also very fond of the romantically situated Rose Island in the middle of Lake Starnberg: the fairytale king received famous guests here, including Empress Elisabeth and Richard Wagner.
+King Ludwig II was also very fond of the romantically situated Roseninsel (Rose Island) in the middle of Starnberger See: the fairytale king received famous guests here, including Empress Elisabeth and Richard Wagner.
 The island is about 2.5 hectares in size and boasts beautiful parks and gardens.
 If you want to visit the Rose Island, you have to take a boat.
 Here you will also meet wedding couples again and again who get married on the island at the Feldafing registry office.